 Kathy Wellborn, BA, grew up on a dairy farm in western Maryland.
 She attended University of Delaware and earned a BA in Art.
 Following graduation, she worked as an art therapist in a nursing home/hospital in Baltimore, MD, eventually becoming the director of the Creative Arts Department, where she continued working with older adults and other creative arts therapists.
 She left this job to raise her children and take care of aging family members.
 Kathy also teaches part time at the local elementary school.
 In her spare time, she enjoys music, painting furniture and spending time with her family.

 Liz Zarate, MS (since 2013)

 Liz Zarate, MS, received her MS in Applied Gerontology from Towson University in December 2014.
 She received her BA in Sociology from the University of Maryland, College Park in 2007.
 Liz enjoys working with older adults and helping people is her passion.
-After earning her MS and in recognition of her hard work with our clients she also took on the role of Associate Care Manager.
+After earning her MS and in recognition of her hard work with our clients she also took on the role of Associate Care Manager, and is the Assistant Director of our WellSenior Program.
 She also helps with client intakes and administrative work in the business office.
 In her spare time, she loves to sing and spend time with family and friends.

 Key to Staff Credentials

 - C-ASWCM – Advanced Social Work Case Manager

 - CMC – Care Manager Certified